ALL TRAILS at the NATURE CENTER are for HIKING/SKIING USE ONLY.

 See exception below for Winter Fat Tire Access to the river corridor.

-Historic Iditarod Trail/Crow Pass Trail (Nature Center Trailhead to Echo Bend only): Great condition for hiking.
+Historic Iditarod Trail/Crow Pass Trail (Nature Center Trailhead to Echo Bend only): About 3" of snow.
+Boot packed.
+Stunning hiking, snow is pretty hard but skiable.

 Dog owners: Please remember to keep your dog(s) on a leash on the Rodak Trail, Albert Loop Trail and first mile of the Dew Mound and Iditarod Trail.
 Please be responsible trail users and pickup after your dogs.
 Bags are available at the trail head sign at the ERNC.